If you are thinking about having an abortion (termination of pregnancy), you can self refer to Forth Valley Termination of Pregnancy Service.

 What happens?

-- Someone can accompany you.
+- You can have someone with you.

 Waiting time